jsnowlis/Rmarkdown_workshop_2016/README.md

 # Rmarkdown_workshop_2016
-Slides and examples for the Stock Assessment Template with Git and R workshops at the SWFSC and NWFSC in Fall 2016 This is a line from RStudio
+Slides and examples for the Stock Assessment Template with Git and R workshops at the SWFSC and NWFSC in Fall 2016 This is a test comment